saLeox/GitLab_CICD_Instructor/README.md

 		> The always pull policy will ensure that the image is always pulled.
 When always is used, the Runner will try to pull the image even if a local copy is available.
 If the image is not found, then the build will fail.

-	 - [ ] Before deployment, you can delete all the old version images, but please ***exclude the latest one*** that generated just now.
+	 - [ ] Before deployment, you can delete all the old version images and their containers, but please ***exclude the latest one*** that generated just now.
 Otherwise, need to pull from dockerhub again.
 Detail showed in the code as following:

 		```
 		if [ "$(docker images -a | grep $IMAGE_PREFIX | grep -v $CI_COMMIT_SHORT_SHA)" ]